Ali-AliAkbari/GAN/README.md

 This repository contains implementations of different Generative Adversarial Network (GAN) architectures.
 The goal is to progressively implement and analyze major GAN variants to understand their strengths, weaknesses, and applications.

 ## Implemented Architectures

+New models will be added one by one in future updates.

+## Results
+Generated images and training curves will be saved in the `results/` directory.

+## To-Do
 - [ ] Vanilla GAN
 - [ ] Deep Convolutional GAN (DCGAN)
 - [ ] Conditional GAN (cGAN)